SolaceLabs/cf-pubsubplus-deployment/dev/README.md

 export PATH=$HOME/cf-solace-messaging-deployment/dev:$PATH
 ~~~~

-This script will use BUCC on a Linux or Mac , there is NO support for Windows yet.
+This script will use [BUCC](https://github.com/starkandwayne/bucc) on a Linux or Mac, there is NO support for Windows yet.
 ~~~~
 setup_bosh_bucc.sh
 ~~~~